GerryLarios/lunch-challange/README.md

 - [x] As a user I would like to receive an email every 20th day of the month so I can select my meals for the next month.
 - [x] As a system I would like to have a mailer service for every action that requires to send email.
 - [x] As a system I would like to executed as a background job every email service.
+- [x] As a project I would like to be tested through a GitHub workflow for:
+  - Master Push
+  - Pull Request
+- [x] As a project I would like to show the test suite result in my README.md
+- [x] As a project I would like to be deployed to through a GitHub workflow for:
+  - Master Push if test suite has succeeded.